ModusCreateOrg/ardugo/README.md

 The game will respond by placing a white stone on the board and then it is your turn again.
 You continue to alternate turns until one player wins.

 For each player, two scores update on the game display.
 The one to the right of the player color is the number of living stones.
-Just below the is the count of prisoners that player has captured.
+Just below is the count of prisoners that player has captured.

 Pressing the "B" button restarts the game.